Recital Guidelines

 DMA in performance — complete one DMA Recital Approval Form for each of your 4 major recitals.
 Follow the DMA Recital Approval Process Instructions.

-MM in piano — complete the Concerto Piano Recital Approval form for your preliminary recital.
-Email to Ms. Harrah (mus-grad@osu.edu) after all signatures have been acquired.
-Download, save and complete the fillable form:
+MM in piano — download, save and complete the fillable Concerto Piano Recital Approval form for your preliminary recital.
+Email to mus-grad@osu.edu.

 Contact

-Any questions about the scheduling process that are not answered in the Student Recital Scheduling Guide or the Recital Packet should be directed to Eva Banks at mus-recitals@osu.edu.
+Questions that are not answered in the Scheduling Guide or Recital Packet?
+Email Eva Banks at mus-recitals@osu.edu.

 [pdf] — Some links on this page are to PDF files requiring Adobe Reader.
 If you need them in a more accessible format, please contact us.